Abhijeet2396/abhijeet/README.md

 [2]: mailto:abhijeet.solanki@outlook.com
 [3]: https://medium.com/@kritikseth

-Hi, my name is **Abhijeet Solanki** and I am an **Artificial Intelligence Enthusiast** based in Nashville, Tennessee.
-I am currently working as Software Engineer in a stratup company MidTn.Tech.
-I have completed my Bachelor in Computer Engineering from Tenessee Technological University in the year 2020.
+Hi, my name is **Abhijeet Solanki**, and I am an **Artificial Intelligence Enthusiast** based in Nashville, Tennessee.
+I am currently working as Software Engineer in a Deloitte.
+I completed my Bachelor in Computer Engineering from Tenessee Technological University in the year 2020.

-My portfolio is a representation of all that I have learned and accomplished in my bachelor.
+My portfolio is a representation of all that I have learned and accomplished in my bachelor's.
 The articles and projects you will see in this portfolio show how my knowledge and experience have evolved over time.

-I am trying to built my competency in Artificial Intelligence and Machine Learning.
+I am trying to build my competency in Artificial Intelligence and Machine Learning.

 Connect with me: